Monday, 7 January 2013

 Wuk good, buddy, dis ting deh dun

 Even though I've now been back in the UK for roughly four months, I thought one final post to give the soon-to-be-retired blog some closure was needed.
-A latent Caribbean coda, of sorts.
+A latent Caribbean coda, if you will.

 The fact it took me four months to sit down and write something should go some way to show you how difficult it was, but that probably sounds either pretty feeble or pretty lazy of me.
 Ah well.
 Every aspect of my then-life was ripped away from me and, I guess, I went through a lull tantamount to mourning.
 I can talk about it all more objectively now, though, so yaaaaaay!!